 The pitfall: Opening new debt while you’re in the process of getting a loan will cause you to have to re-qualify, as the lender will have to reevaluate your financials.

 Not only could opening a new line of credit dramatically slow down the loan process, your credit score may drop or your debt-to-income ratio may increase.
 Either of these changes can mean you no longer qualify for your loan.
+Remember, applying for a new credit line shows up on your credit score as a hard inquiry and affects your credit score.
+Plus, a loan officer may wonder why you need more credit if you should already have enough cash to purchase a home.

 Closing major credit accounts

 How to avoid it: If you no longer use a credit card and would like to close it, consider keeping it open until after you close your loan.
+You can even keep an account open with a $0 balance.

 Large deposits into your bank accounts

 The pitfall: All deposits into your bank accounts that exceed 50% of your monthly income will need to be documented as being from an acceptable source.
 This is to verify that the funds you are using are truly yours and that you are not inflating your assets.
+A loan officer would have reason to wonder where the cash all-of-a-sudden came from.
+Especially if your new bank account numbers are way higher than what you started the loan process with.

 How to avoid it: If you transfer money, receive a gift, or liquidate assets, be sure to hold on to the supporting documentation.